-Insulin aspart is an insulin analogue licensed for the treatment of TIDM in children in the age groups included in this study.
-The licence includes a caution for children aged less than six years; however the rapid onset and offset of action of this insulin make it particularly attractive in the management of young children.
+Insulin aspart is an insulin analogue licensed for the treatment of TIDM in adults, adolescents and children aged 2 to 17 years but should only be used in children under 2 years under careful supervision; however the rapid onset and offset of action of this insulin make it particularly attractive in the management of young children.
 For this reason it is widely used in young children with TIDM.